-Daniel Cohan, now consul in Kelly's embassy, married to Shaina (Hadad), parents of a Mike, "Mikey" to his friends Fenna and Spinner, his Stryx work/study assignment from school.
+Daniel Cohan, Kelly's rapidly advancing assistant in the embassy, married to Shaina (Hadad), parents of a Mike - "Mikey" to his friends Fenna, and Spinner, his Stryx work/study assignment from school.
 Shaina was a partner in SBJ auctioneers with her younger sister, Brinda, and Stryx Jeeves.
-The three have remade that business into SBJ Fashions to produce and market the designs created by Dorothy and her friends.
+The three have remade that business into SBJ Fashions to produce and market the designs created by Dorothy and her alien friends.

 Walter Dunkirk, married to Brinda (Hadad).
 Walter is the managing editor of the Galactic Free Press.
 He originally came to Union Station fresh from a doctoral program on Earth as a political organizer in "Vacation on Union Station."
 Brinda and her sister Shaina learned their business chops as market sellers for their father's "Kitchen Kitsch" business on the Shuk deck.
 Brinda was an exchange hostage for the Cayl emperor along with the Pyuns in "Guest Night on Union Station".

-Beowulf, a Cayl hound who may as well be human, he was reincarnated from a genetically engineered cross between an Earth canine and a Huravian hound (Huravian dogs turned out to be a lost population of Cayl hounds).
+Beowulf, a Cayl hound who may as well be human, he was originally a genetically engineered cross between an Earth canine and a Huravian hound (Huravian dogs turned out to be a lost population of Cayl hounds) and was reincarnated as a full-blooded Cayl hound.
 Beowulf now has a female friend with benefits on the station, Pava, the female Cayl hound brought home by Brinda Dunkirk from her exchange-hostage experience.

 The Stryx are an ancient race of artificial intelligence originally engineered by the Makers, but they've long since redesigned themselves multiple times over.
 The Stryx are the most intelligent and powerful beings in the EarthCent multiverse, and they own and operate the tunnel network.